mandyfreddy/final-project-fredrickson/final-project-fredrickson-README.md

 - 'plot_1.png' is a depiction of the proportion of labor force participation between veterans and non-veterans within different age groups.
 - 'plot_2.png' is a bar chart that shows the proportion of veterans in the labor force across different age groups (18-29, 30-39, etc.), broken down by their disability rating (0, 1-60, 70+, No rating, Not reported).
 Each age group has five bars representing the proportion of labor force participation for each category of disability rating.
 - 'plot_3.png' is a map of the United States is color-coded to show whether veterans or non-veterans earn more on average within each state.
-- 'plot_4.png' is a sentiment analysis of
+- 'plot_4.png' is a sentiment analysis of text content of five articles using the bing lexicon.
+Most articles show a positive sentiment score, with one article, article 4, being very negative compared to the others
-- 'plot_5.png' is a sentiment analysis of
+- 'plot_5.png' is a sentiment analysis plot showing the ratio of positive to negative words in each article, meant to depict the tone of each article around the topic.

 ## Additional Notes
-This project is a part of DAP2 Final Project for analyzing veteran disability data.
-The code and analyses are subject to updates, and feedback is welcome.
+This project is a part of my DAP2 Final Project for analyzing veteran disability data.